 Rhône varietals are this Paso pioneer’s specialty.

-Engaging vineyard tours conducted daily at 10:30 and 2 highlight Tablas Creek’s organic, biodynamic, and sustainable farming philosophy and the pivotal role the winery played in the ascendance of Paso Robles as a hub of Rhône-style production.
+Hosts at tastings highlight Tablas Creek’s organic, biodynamic, and sustainable farming philosophy and the winery’s pivotal role in the ascendance of Paso Robles as a hub of Rhône-style production.
 The number of grape types produced as single bottlings or in blends is impressive, with lower-profile (in the U.S.) white grapes such as Picpoul Blanc and Picardan gracing a lineup that also includes Viognier, Roussanne, and several others.
 On the red side are single-varietal Grenache, Syrah, and Mourvèdre bottlings and “GSM” blends incorporating all three.
-Two favorites of wine critics are the Esprit de Tablas GSM blend of those three red grapes plus Counoise and En Gobelet, which contains all four and Tannat.
+Two favorites of wine critics are the Esprit de Tablas GSM blend of those three red grapes plus small amounts of Counoise, Vaccarese, and Cinsaut, and En Gobelet, which contains the first four and Tannat.

 At tastings, by appointment only (reserve a week or more ahead on weekends), you can choose mixed flights or an all-white or all-red one.
 With any of them you’ll find out why restaurant sommeliers admire Tablas Creek wines for their balanced, food-friendly composition.